Thustepsforward/US-Relocation-Recommender-System/README.md

 ## Objective

-Create a recommender system that provides personalized metropolitan and micropolitan statistical areas to individuals looking to relocate based on their preferences on industry, commuting, income, monthly housing payments, and population size.
+Create a recommender system that provides personalized metropolitan and micropolitan statistical areas to individuals looking to relocate based on their preferences in industry, commuting, income, monthly housing payments, and population size.

 ## Data Source